Jessicavazm/t3-revision-pt2/README.md

 - src
     - Assets: static files such as logo, visual components.
     - Components: Reusable components that can be shared across different instances.
 Create one file for each component.
 In this course we will revise Functional and Classes Components.
+Camel-case is preferred for Components.
     - Functions: Any specific type of functionalities you want to globalize and use in other files.
     - Pages: This folder will contain app.js files.
 In JS, it's a good practise to change the App.js to App.jsx to ensure more compatibility with React.
     - Stylesheets: For CSS files.